RyChrome/make_a_poll/README.md

 ### Installing the repository and running the script

+1.)
 First you will need to clone the repository

 ```
 git clone https://github.com/RyChrome/make_a_poll
 ```

+2.)
 Then, you will need to go to https://developer.twitter.com/ and generate a Consumer Key, Consumer Secret, Access Key, and Access Secret.

-Once you have done this, create a config.ini file inside your project and place these strings on their own line in respective order.
-Don't share them with others, or they will be able to send tweets to your twitter account.
+3.)
+Once you have done this, create a config.ini file.

 ```
 touch config.ini
 ```

+4.)
+In your config.ini file place these strings on lines 1 through 4 in respective order.
+Make sure you don't share these with others, or they will be able to send tweets to your twitter account.

-And then fire up your favorite text editor or IDE and run the program
+Once you're done, fire up your favorite text editor or IDE and run the program

 ```
 python3 bot.py